-Wallace Chapman is a Radio and TV broadcaster.
-Wallace was the host of the unique ‘pub politics’ TV show Back Benches on PRIME - debating with MP’s every Wednesday night across the road from Parliament at The Backbencher pub, before a crowded live pub of punters.
+Wallace Chapman is a New Zealand radio host and TV broadcaster.
+Wallace is well-known for being the host of the unique ‘pub politics’ TV show Back Benches on PRIME - debating with MP’s every Wednesday night across the road from Parliament at The Backbencher pub, before a crowded live pub of punters.
 Back Benches aired in April 2008 and ran for 10 years.
-Wallace has also been the host of Sunday Mornings on RNZ National - the country’s largest weekend radio show.

-Television: In television, Wallace has hosted Back Benches for 9 years - somewhat of a record in the media industry these days.
-He has presented a series for TVNZ called The New Old, about old trends that have come into vogue again, as well as a panelist for 8 years on ‘The Men’s Panel’ on (the now defunct) Good Morning TVNZ.
+In television, Wallace hosted Back Benches for 10 years - somewhat of a record in the media industry these days.
+He has presented a series for TVNZ called The New Old, about old trends that have come into vogue again, as well as a panellist for 8 years on ‘The Men’s Panel’ on (the now defunct) Good Morning TVNZ.

 His first book came out in 2013 - all about how to reclaim back your life, by slowing down, and being more ‘mindful’ in life.
-Out on Penguin, it is called ‘Don’t Just Do Something - Sit There’ - A Manifesto for the Slow Living Life. ‘ The international rights were sold last year.
+Out on Penguin, it is called ‘Don’t Just Do Something, Sit There: A Manifesto for the Slow Living Life.’

 Wallace was born and raised in Manurewa South Auckland in a mixed heritage family.
 His father, Wallace Snr is from Levuka Fiji, Mum, New Zealand European.

 Perhaps being the classic Aquarian, Wallace’s interest span is large.
 He has a deep interest in fine arts (with a burgeoning art collection), politics, is well on top of current issues affecting NZ society, adores music, international relations, and population health issues - and let’s not forget food!

 “I absolutely love the public speaking component of what I do.
 The importance of engaging an audience, but also informing as well as having a laugh, sits at the heart of what I do.”